Meet The Band

 Craig has led the band twice in the past and is currently Musical Director of Hoover Band Bolton.
 Craig’s enthusiasm and passion for banding translated very well to the players and during his tenures many successful engagements were undertaken.

-Craig also runs his own group, Integra Brass Ensemble, (www.integrabrass,org.uk) which is much in demand, as well as teaching full time.
+Craig also ran his own group, Integra Brass Ensemble, (www.integrabrass,org.uk) which was much in demand, as well as teaching full time.
+He has fingers in many musical pies and is well-known for being a friendly and helpful “bander”.